Katie Morag (TV series): Critical reception

-The first series was met with widespread critical acclaim.
+The first series was met with critical acclaim.
 Martin Chilton in The Telegraph wrote, "The series is lovely and celebrates the sense of community so intrinsic to the stories."

 In The Times, Helen Rumbelow suggested viewers, "Draw the curtains, pour a whisky and enjoy one of the most realistic child performances of the decade, the butchest grandma on screen, and the best Hebridean landscape in the world.
 It's as close as you can get to not watching TV without having to give up TV."

 Awards

 Katie Morag won two British Academy Children's Awards for 2014: Best Drama, and Best Performance, Cherry Campbell (Katie Morag).

 It was also nominated for Best Writer, Sergio Casci (Lead writer).

 The series repeated its 2014 success at the British Academy Children's Awards scooping the award for Best Drama once again in 2015.

 Katie Morag won Best Children's Programme at BAFTA Scotland British Academy Scotland Awards in 2014.

 The series won Best Children's Programme or Series at the 2014 Freesat Free TV Awards.
 The judges said, "Beautifully and authentically shot, it was a key move by its host channel into scripted drama, delivering self contained stories that felt sweet and, more importantly, real to their young audience."

 It also won the Royal Television Society Scotland Children's Award at the inaugural RTS Scotland awards ceremony in 2014.
-The judges said, “This programme is innovative and daring in its adaptation of an iconic property.
-At the heart of it is an exceptional performance from the lead character.”
+The judges said, "This programme is innovative and daring in its adaptation of an iconic property.
+At the heart of it is an exceptional performance from the lead character."

 The series won Best New Kids Series at the 2015 Kidscreen Awards in Miami.

-In April 2016 it was announced that Katie Morag had been awarded a prestigious Peabody Award.
-The American-based Peabody Awards were established in the 1940s as a radio equivalent to the Pulitzer Prize, and have since grown steadily to recognise excellence in a wide range of electronic media.
-Only around 25 awards are presented each year from over 1,000 global entries, and to win a Peabody, a programme must receive the unanimous approval of all sixteen Peabody Board members.
+In April 2016 Katie Morag was awarded a Peabody Award.
+The American-based Peabody Awards were established in the 1940s as a radio equivalent to the Pulitzer Prize.
 Announcing winners on the award website, members said of the Katie Morag TV series: “Mairi Hedderwick's popular books about a feisty, wee, red-headed girl (the splendid Cherry Campbell) and the Scottish island community she's growing up in are exquisitely realised in this series.
 Timeless, perhaps old fashioned, but never precious or blindly idyllic, Katie Morag deals honestly and gracefully with death, loss, rivalry and other serious themes.”